Western banks axed 59,000 jobs last year, more cuts to come in Europe

 Barclays shed 7,300 jobs last year as part of Jenkins' three-year plan to cut 19,000 staff, or one in seven employees, and save more than 2.4 billion pounds ($3.6 billion) a year.

-Some banks added staff last year after sharp cuts in 2013, including HSBC, Standard Chartered and BNP Paribas, the data showed.
+Some banks added staff last year after sharp cuts in 2013, including HSBC (HSBA.L), Standard Chartered (STAN.L) and BNP Paribas (BNPP.PA), the data showed.

-U.S. banks with large consumer operations, such as JPMorgan and Bank of America, made substantial job cuts in the past two years as they worked through troubled mortgages left by the financial crisis and refinanced many loans at lower interest rates.
-Citigroup also eliminated jobs as it consolidated back offices and quit some international markets.
+U.S. banks with large consumer operations, such as JPMorgan (JPM.N) and Bank of America (BAC.N), made substantial job cuts in the past two years as they worked through troubled mortgages left by the financial crisis and refinanced many loans at lower interest rates.
+Citigroup (C.N) also eliminated jobs as it consolidated back offices and quit some international markets.

 Banks are also closing branches and laying off staff as a growing number of customers shift to mobile and online banking.